wgraba/yaTerm/README.md

 Description
 ===========

-A simple prgoram that can be used for serial communication.
-The main goal of this project is to replace other serial terminal programs that I'm not quite happy with and to learn GUI programming with QML and Qt.
+A simple program that can be used for serial communication.
+The main goals of this project are to replace other serial terminal programs that I'm not quite happy with and to learn GUI programming with QML and Qt.
 As a consequence, this is a work-in-progress and pretty rough.